 The city that started Tim Hortons has since cultivated an independent coffee shop scene worth exploring.
 From spaces to linger to grab-and-go counters, here are some of our favourite spots to grab a cup of Joe.

 27 King William St, Hamilton

-A roaster by trade, this Hamilton favourite has ten years’ experience crafting fair trade, organic coffee.
-Find it in local restaurants and cafes across the city, or visit them in person at their flagship counter in the Hamilton Farmers’ Market (look for their signature pour-over station) or in their King William Street cafe.
+A roaster by trade, this Hamilton favourite has more than a decade of experience crafting fair trade, organic coffee.
+Find it in local restaurants and cafes across the city, or visit them in person at their flagship counter in the Hamilton Farmers’ Market (look for their signature pour-over station); their King William Street cafe, or at the Staircase Theatre.

 Sip on this: Origins and roast profiles rotate but there’s always a light, medium and dark roast.
 Fall in love with black coffee with a taste of the light roast from Mexico, gentle on the palate with notes of brown sugar, cocoa, and almonds.